 Transforming a plain old pumpkin into a jack-o’-lantern is one of the highlights of Halloween.
 But there are many other ways to make use of the orange gourd after the holiday has passed.

-Some of these ideas help you extend the life of your used jack-o’-lantern, while others require you to utilize a fresh pumpkin.
+Some of these ideas help you extend the life of your used jack-o’-lantern, while others require you to use a fresh pumpkin.
 All of them will put you in a festive fall mood.

-Following are five ways to use a pumpkin this autumn that go well beyond carving.
+Following are some ways to use a pumpkin this autumn that go well beyond carving.

 1. Make pumpkin puree